saadjs/saadjs/README.md

 ### 👨🏻‍💻 About Me

-💡 Thank you for checking out my profile.
+💡&nbsp;Thank you for checking out my profile.
 I am a tech enthusiast.
 I love to explore new things and develop interactive websites. \
-💪 I am highly motivated, detail-oriented, self-driven engineer who is always trying to perfect and improve products. \
+💪 &nbsp;I am highly motivated, detail-oriented, self-driven engineer who is always trying to perfect and improve products. \
-🏔 I love nature, and I am inspired by scenic beauty.
-In my spare time, I enjoy travelling and long drives 🚘. \
+🏔&nbsp;I love nature, and I am inspired by scenic beauty.
+In my spare time, I enjoy travelling and long drives &nbsp;🚘 . \
-✉️ Shoot me an email at saad@saadshaikh.dev to connect over a virtual coffee ☕️
+✉️&nbsp;Shoot me an email at saad@saadshaikh.dev to connect over a virtual coffee &nbsp;☕️

 ### 🛠 Skills